tyreer/es6-for-everybody/WesBos_ES6_Module2.md

   return minutes * 60 + seconds;
 });
 ```
-+ Not entirely sure how the declaration of _minutes_ and _seconds_ is happening here, but suspect it's some destructuring magic.
++ Declaration of _minutes_ and _seconds_ is happening via destructuring since the other side of the equals operator will have an array.

 Bos answer:
 ```js